Passing Of Gustavo Cisneros

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Dec.
+(MENAFN- EIN Presswire) TORONTO, Dec.
 30, 2023 (GLOBE NEWSWIRE) -- It is with great sadness that the Board of Barrick Gold Corporation (NYSE:GOLD)(TSX:ABX) informs you of the passing of Gustavo Cisneros on December 29, 2023.

 Mr. Cisneros was an independent member of the Board from 2003, chairing its Environment, Social and Governance and Nomination Committee and serving as a member of the Compensation Committee.
 He was also a member of Barrick's International Advisory Board, which advises the Board on geopolitical and other strategic issues.